-The employee will also have an opportunity to present their evidence, including witnesses, if any, and/or an explanation as to why disciplinary action should not be taken.
-The Department Head or designee shall have the opportunity to question any witness attending the hearing, including the employee.
-The employee will be given the same opportunity to question any witness attending the hearing.
-Following the conclusion of the hearing, the Department Head or designee shall determine the appropriate discipline, if any, and notify the employee of the decision in writing within three (3) business days of the hearing.
+The employee will have an opportunity to present their evidence, including witnesses, if any, and/or an explanation as to why they believe disciplinary action should not be taken.
+The Department Head or designee shall have the opportunity to question any witness attending the meeting, including the employee.
+The pre-Disciplinary (Loudermill) meeting is an opportunity for the employee to give information to the Department Head prior to potential discipline which might involve suspension, demotion, or termination.
+The pre-Disciplinary (Loudermill) is not an evidentiary hearing; it is not an opportunity for the employee or their witness(es) or Counsel to cross-examine or compel evidence from the City or its Department Heads.

+Following the conclusion of the meeting, the Department Head or designee shall determine the appropriate discipline, if any, and notify the employee of the decision in writing.
+The Department Head or designee will have up to five (5) business days after the meeting to notify the employee of the decision.